 Pethidine can induce involuntary muscle spasms, and so may not given to those women who have high blood pressure caused by their pregnancy (Fortescue&Wee, 2005).

 Intramuscular opioid painkillers are available in hospitals and birth centres, and may be available for home births.
-So for a planned home birth, check with the midwife in advance if intramuscular opioids are available (Lowth, 2017).
+So for a planned home birth, check with the midwife in advance if intramuscular opioids are available (Lowth, no date).

 What are women’s experiences of pethidine or diamorphine?

 Each woman responds in different way to opioids for labour pain.
-It’s good to remember that labour pain is different from the pain of illness or trauma (Sprawson, 2017).
 Some women find opioids help them feel more relaxed and less worried about the pain (OAA, 2019).
-Others find it disappointing as a pain reliever and feel less in control (Lowth, 2017; OAA, 2019).
+Others find it disappointing as a pain reliever and feel less in control (Lowth, no date; OAA, 2019).

-A systematic review found that while pethidine is known to alleviate labour pain for some women, the quality of evidence is low.
+There isn't much good quality evidence that pethidine can alleviate labour pain for most women.
 When compared with a placebo, no clear differences were seen in maternal satisfaction with pain relief or the number of women requesting an epidural (Smith, 2018).

-In trials, about half the birthing people were happy with the pain relief obtained from pethidine (when used alongside other pain relief such as gas and air).
+In trials, about half the women were happy with the pain relief obtained from pethidine (when used alongside other pain relief such as gas and air).
 But while some say it was "brilliant" and they "didn't feel a thing," about half reported that they could "feel everything" and it had made "no difference" to the intensity of their contractions (Moran, 2019).
-Women likened the effects to heavy alcohol consumption (Moran, 2019) and some said it made them feel extremely sleepy.
+Some women likened the effects to heavy alcohol consumption (Moran, 2019) and some said it made them feel extremely sleepy.

 What are the side effects of opioids like pethidine?

 Side effects might include feeling woozy, sick or forgetful (NHS, 2017).
 You might need oxygen if your breathing is affected (OAA, 2019).
-Opioids can also make you too drowsy to push effectively (Lowth, 2017).
+Opioids can also make you too drowsy to push effectively (Lowth, no date).

-Some women reported feeling disconnected from their labour and unable to focus or process what was going on around them.
-Women who found it hard to stay focused during labour because of the opioids may have experienced self-judgement and negative perspectives of pain (Moran, 2019).
+Some women reported feeling disconnected from their labour and unable to focus or process what was going on around them (Moran, 2019).

-Are there any side affects for the baby?
+Are there any side effects for the baby?

 Drugs such as pethidine cause decline in breathing and muscle functions, oxygen saturation, and the newborn heartbeat after birth.
 There have been reports of a direct link between the dose of used drugs in labour and the newborn’s sucking ability (Hemeti, 2018).

 Opioids can also make babies sleepy after birth, which can affect their normal instinctive behaviours.
-(Lowth, 2017)
+(Lowth, no date)

 Is there any impact on labour?

-Intramuscular opioids could delay the stomach emptying, which might be a problem if a pregnant person needed a general anaesthetic during labour (OAA, 2019).
+Intramuscular opioids could delay the stomach emptying, which might be a problem if you needed a general anaesthetic during labour (OAA, 2019).

-They could slow down the pregnant person's breathing, which would mean they are given oxygen through a face mask and have their oxygen levels monitored (OAA, 2019).
+They could slow down your breathing, which would mean you're given oxygen through a face mask and would need your oxygen levels monitored (OAA, 2019).

 How do opioids during labour affect breastfeeding?